Aripiprazole lauroxil (US brand name Aristada®) is an extended-release injectable second-generation (“atypical”) antipsychotic.

 – Cerebrovascular Adverse Reactions in Elderly Patients with Dementia-Related Psychosis

 – Dosing and medication errors: Due to dispensing errors between Aristada and Aristada Initio

 – Neuroleptic Malignant Syndrome

-Make sure the person has taken aripiprazole orally and is tolerating it
+Step 1: Make sure the person has taken aripiprazole orally and is tolerating it

-Choose the dose of aripiprazole lauroxil.
-It comes in three strengths: 441 mg, 662 mg, and 882 mg.
-These doses are equivalent to oral aripiprazole 300 mg, 450 mg, and 600 mg, respectively.
+Step 2: Choose the dose of aripiprazole lauroxil.
+It comes in four strengths: 441 mg, 662 mg, 882 mg and 1064 mg.
+These doses are equivalent to oral aripiprazole 300 mg, 450 mg, 600 mg, and 724 mg respectively.

 Since the aripiprazole lauroxil will be given once a month, patients on oral aripiprazole 10 mg/day will need 300 mg of aripiprazole in a month (10 X 30 days).
 If you want to keep the person on the same dose, you would give 441 mg of aripiprazole intramuscularly once a month.